HewlettPackard/hpe-sd-cloud/kubernetes/examples/couchdb/README.md

     kubectl create namespace servicedirector

 CouchDB needs to store its data on persistent storage, therefore a persistent volume must be created.
 This example will explain how to create hostPath PersistentVolumes.
 Kubernetes supports hostPath for development and testing on a single-node cluster but in a production cluster, you would not use hostPath.
 The default storage is 10Gb but it can be changed with parameter "persistentVolume.size" to suit your needs.

 To use a local volume, the administrator must create the directory in which the volume will reside and ensure that the permissions on the directory allow write access.
 Use the following commands to set up the directory:

     mkdir /data/couchdb
     chmod -R 777 /data/couchdb

 Where "/data/couchdb" is the complete path to the directory in which the volume will reside.
 If you want to use a different folder you have to modify the file [pv.yaml](./pv.yaml)
-If you are using minikube you have to add "  storageClassName: standard" after the "spec:" line to the file [pv.yaml](./pv.yaml)
+If you are using minikube you have to add "storageClassName: standard" after the "spec:" line to the file [pv.yaml](./pv.yaml)

 Then you have to deploy the file [pv.yaml](./pv.yaml).
 In order to create the persistent volume run:

     kubectl create -f pv.yaml

 In order to install CouchDB for Service Director into k8s cluster, run:

     helm repo add couchdb https://apache.github.io/couchdb-helm